 Safer, Smarter Kids consists of age-appropriate lessons for children ranging from pre-K to grade three with fourth and fifth grade, middle and high school installments becoming available in the 2015-2016 school year.
 If your child’s teacher is not currently teaching this curriculum, you may encourage them to visit SaferSmarterKids.org to request their curriculum today.

 Through the Lauren’s Kids foundation, I work each and every day to prevent child sexual abuse and help survivors heal through advocacy, awareness and education.
 Each March and April, I lead a 1,500-mile “Walk in My Shoes” walk across the state of Florida, beginning at the southernmost point of the U.S. in Key West, walking north and criss-crossing from coast to coast, community to community until I reach the steps of the historic Capitol in Tallahassee on April 22.
 I walk to educate communities, advocate for legislative change to better protect children and support survivors and to create a safer tomorrow for families living in the Sunshine State.
-I urge you to join me as I walk through your community in 2015.
 To learn more and view the walk schedule, visit LaurensKids.org.